 As soon as warm air, containing vapour, hits a cooler surface, it will condense.
 This is most obvious on windows, mirrors and wall tiles, but condensation on walls and ceilings is also happening a lot of the time, quite unnoticed.

-If we insulate our homes and warm the house thoroughly, then this should not happen I hear you cry.....
-But it will!
+If we insulate our homes and warm the house thoroughly, then this should not happen I hear you cry…..
+But unfortunately it will!

-The only way of preventing condensation is to provide ventilation.
+The only way of preventing this is to provide ventilation.
 The warm air, containing the water vapour, will rise and circulate around the room until it finds a cooler surface, unless we let that air out and some cooler air in.

 Improved ventilation can help prevent condensation forming and aid in resolving problems like wet internal walls and black mould issues.
-However for a total solution there are some products and equipment that you can use to solve the problem.
+However, for a total solution there are some products and equipment that you can use to solve the problem.

 In these simple steps below we tell you all you need to know about preventing and treating condensation.

 Condensation Problems and Solutions

 There are plenty of DIY condensation solutions that you can use in your home.
 They do not need to be expensive, and treatment will depend on the problems you are experiencing.

 Preventing condensation forming in the first place is the easiest solution, but in this section we run through other treatments if damage has already occurred.